Food Scrap Collection & Composting Program

 Use your own bucket or purchase a 5-gallon bucket with lid from Rust Belt Riders at all Phoenix Coffee locations.
 You can use paper bags or BPI-certified plastic bags, but no regular plastic bags, please.

-Register for the Composting Program Here
+Register for Composting Program Here

 What's compostable: